 When the woman comes close, the smell of fried onions and sweat lingers a little too long, and I turn my head towards my mother’s suede-covered arm.
 The two strangers speak in broken English that sounds like my father when he phones his Ukrainian friends in Canada to talk about medicine, land, and beekeeping before his words collapse into a riddle of a language I cannot decipher.

-I watch the police officer calmly turn the man around by his shoulders and tell him in a firm but a kind voice that he is sure that his granddaughter will be all right.
-I cannot look away from the consuming sadness on this man’s face and keep him in my sight until he too melts into a sea of people.
+I watch the police officer calmly turn the man around by his shoulders and tell him in a firm but the kind voice that he is sure that his granddaughter will be all right.
+I cannot look away from the consuming sadness on this man’s face and keep him in my sight until he, too, melts into a sea of people.

-The voice echoing through the loudspeakers, more insistent and agitated than the first time, instructs us again to move as quickly as possible towards the exit doors.
+The voice echoing through the loudspeakers, more insistent and agitated than the first time, instructs us again to move as quickly as possible.
 The automatic doors fly open as our cart hits the plastic mat, and my mother and I are cast into a throng of people and the blinding sunlight.
 No one is meeting us at the airport.

 Once on the Tube into central London, I sink into plush plaid cushioned seats.
 Before we arrive in Bury St. Edmunds, my mother and I will ride two additional trains intersecting across southeast England.
 At Liverpool Street, my mother guides us deftly through the hordes of commuters and tourists to one of the trains parked at the end of the track.
 The white letters declare their destination on the front panel: Cambridge.
 A red-faced man, dressed head to toe in a navy blue uniform, his gold buttons glistening in the artificial light, heaves our bags onto the waiting train.
 I follow my mother, my hand still clasped in hers, down the narrow passageway as she glances in each compartment, hoping to find one vacant.

 I love everything about flying: the not-quite-horizontal folding tray; the astronaut-inspired meals with a taste of salt and cardboard arrayed in molded compartments; the obsolete ashtrays; and the synthetic pillow with the paper-thin blue blanket bundled on each seat.
-I covet the tinny headphones blaring channels of Euro-pop, smooth jazz, Motown, mediocre blues, and Mozart barely drive out the plane’s engines.
-I even eagerly anticipate the braided, butter-flavored pretzels; I relish the way the overhead light casts a direct beam on my small, cramped world where everything I want or need is in an eighteen-inch-square space, thoroughly enamored with the contradiction between the size of the aircraft and the compactness of seats.
+I covet the tinny headphones blaring channels of Euro-pop, smooth jazz, Motown, mediocre blues, and Mozart drive out the plane’s engines.
+I eagerly anticipate the braided, butter-flavored pretzels.
+I relish how the overhead light casts a direct beam on my small, cramped world where everything I want or need is in an eighteen-inch-square space.
+I am enamored with the contradiction between the size of the aircraft and the compactness of the seats.

-I impatiently anticipate the taxi down the runway, the gravity-shifting takeoff, and the sight of the curving plane’s silver wings floating miles above a toy city, passing over tiny houses, miniature cars, and trees sprouting from the ground like stalks of broccoli, before the machine’s final climb into the sun behind the clouds.
+I impatiently anticipate the taxi down the runway, the gravity-shifting takeoff, and the sight of the curving plane’s silver wings floating miles above a toy city.
+I watch the wings passing over tiny houses, miniature cars, and trees sprouting from the ground like stalks of broccoli before the machine’s final climb into the sun behind the clouds.
 Most of all, I love picking up my life, traveling to all the unlikely parts of my imagination before setting myself down in another place entirely.

 Clasped between the stars and the moonlight and staring into the inky darkness, I suspect that a plane’s arc over the Atlantic Ocean has defined me from birth.

-Maybe I come from a sea, not a sea shadowed by distant coastlines, but one that reaches to the other side of the earth, cupping its hands around the globe like moonlight.
-A sea of emotion, not intellect, one of baptism and absolution.
-The waters embedded in my blood have shorelines made of chalk, not of prairie grasses or beach sands, the fine crystal texture.
-Rather, I come from a landscape where the soft limestone sighs above the pounding surf with the taste of salt.
+Maybe I come from a sea, not a sea shadowed by distant coastlines, but one that reaches to the other side of the earth, cupping its hands around the globe like moonlight—a sea of emotion, not intellect, one of baptism and absolution.
+The waters embedded in my blood have shorelines made of chalk, not prairie grasses or beach sands, the delicate crystal texture.
+Instead, I come from a landscape where the soft limestone sighs above the pounding surf with the taste of salt.
 At twilight, flocks of seagulls rise in a foggy mist like a handful of confetti thrown into the wind, the cliffs shedding stone morsels into the waves.